3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/mongo/mongoose-and-express.md

     - Keep another tab open to the Terminal prompt `$`, in order to run commands

 In this example, we are connecting to a local database named `express-mongoose-lesson-starter`.
 You can now execute all the mongoDB commands in the database `express-mongoose-lesson-starter`.
+View this code on the `server.js` file.

 ![](https://i.imgur.com/ebX8wCK.png)